Administrative Specialist II - Intercollegiate Athletics

 Weeks Per Year 52

 Responsibilities for performing a variety of administrative duties for a large division/college which may include multiple areas.
 Responsible for day-to-day operations of the department; coordinates of projects assigned; develops office procedures.
 Initiate correspondence, memoranda, promotional material, forms, newsletters manual and reports.
 Oversee the work of office, administrative, or customer service employees to ensure adherence to quality standards, deadlines, and proper procedures, correcting errors or problems.
 Develops and maintains confidential or complex files.
 Interprets and advises internal and external customers on programs, policies or rules.
-Assists leadership in program/event planning; and coordinates academic and/or staff personnel matters.
+Assists leadership in program/event planning; administers budgets; and coordinates academic and/or staff personnel matters.
 Resolve problems that have a significant impact on the overall goals of the department.
 May have contact with sensitive, complex and confidential information.
 May be responsible for managing calendars, appointments, chair events and meetings.
-Level III typically hires and terminates clerical and administrative personnel.

 Department Specific Essential Job Functions